byuitechops/for-the-strength-of-developers/Introduction/coding.md

     3. If in the middle of something make a branch and commit and push
         * Branches - [Learn Branching](https://learngitbranching.js.org/)
     4. Pull before you push and before you code - especially if it is a group effort.
+    5. If you commit and or commit and push something to Github that you weren't supposed to for security reasons or whatever, there is a process for removing it but removing it from your latest commit is not sufficient.
+        * You will have to clean out the current commit and all previous commit.
+Ask someone for help on that.

 4. Github
     1. Pull requests